Parents & Teachers: Parent's story

 KPMG is definitely a forward-thinking employer.
-It has invested so much in Holly and the flexibility the School Leaver Programmes offer means KPMG works with Holly in shaping her career.
+It has invested so much in Prisha and the flexibility of the Apprenticeships Programmes offer means KPMG works with Prisha in shaping her career.
 The firm also offers a lot of opportunities for mobility so you can take the experience and skills you have and add value to a different part of the business.

-How did you find out about the School and College Leaver Programmes at KPMG?
+How did you find out about the Apprenticeships Programmes at KPMG?

 I heard an advert on the radio and thought it might be something my daughter was interested in since she was looking to study business/accounting at university and I knew she was keen to do relevant work experience in London over university holidays.

-What advice would you give other parents about School and College Leaver Programmes?
+What advice would you give other parents about Apprenticeships Programmes?

 Expect them to be working long hours- the job is rarely 9-5 and the company will expect them to work longer hours during busy season and can often be on jobs for weeks/months away from home.
 There aren’t many people at that age who have the opportunity to work at a global firm and its an incredible opportunity which shouldn’t be missed-but they expect you to work hard for the privilege

 It’s important to be yourself in the interviews as they know the type of person they are looking for and who will fit will in their business culture.
 You want to ensure you are working in an environment where you fit in and can be yourself as this ensures you succeed to the best of your ability.